onnx/onnx/docs/Operators.md

 <dt><tt>labels</tt> : T</dt>
 <dd>The ground truth output tensor, same dimensions as 'scores'.</dd>
 <dt><tt>weights</tt> (optional) : T</dt>
-<dd>Weights acts as a coefficient for the loss.
-If a scalar is provided, then the loss is simply scaled by the given value.
-If 'weights' is a tensor of size [batch_size], then the total loss for each sample of the batch is rescaled by the corresponding element in the 'weights' vector.
-If the shape of 'weights' matches the shape of 'scores', then the loss of each measurable element of 'scores' is scaled by the corresponding value of 'weights'.</dd>
+<dd>Weights acts as a coefficient for the loss, it should be broadcastable to shape of 'scores'.</dd>
 </dl>

 #### Outputs

 <dl>
 <dt><tt>output</tt> : T</dt>
 <dd>Weighted loss float Tensor.
-If reduction is none, this has the same shape as 'labels'; otherwise, it is scalar.</dd>
+If reduction is none, this has the shape of [batch_size]; otherwise, it is scalar.</dd>
 </dl>

 #### Type Constraints